jmuelbert/jm-python-template/SECURITY.md

 In the near future we will introduce versioning, so expect this section to change.

-## Reporting a Vulnerability
+## Reporting a vulnerability

-**Do not submit an issue or pull request**: this might reveal the vulnerability.
+**Don't submit an issue or pull request**: this might reveal the vulnerability.

 **Please submit your vulnerability report to** [GitHub advisories].